 Jekyll Island is home to more than a thousand acres of maritime forest, 10 miles of shoreline, and marshes filled with many wonders.
 Learn more about the island’s natural resources from Jekyll’s own park ranger during these unique eco-experiences.
 Ranger Walk programming is updated seasonally, so please visit frequently to learn more about the latest offering.

-Reservations: Please call 912.635.4036 for reservations.
-Reservations are required, and must be made 30 minutes prior to tour start.
+Reservations: Make Reservation Reservations are required and must be made 30 minutes prior to the tour start.

 Participants: Open to all ages, up to 12 total participants